Red Team (RT) Engagements are scenario-based engagements driven by specific threat goals.

 Technical flaws are secondary to understanding how the threat was able to impact an organization’s operations or how security operations were able to impact a threat’s ability to operate.
 This service differs from a classic penetration test in that the team leverages tools and techniques that are often outside the scope of most pen testing.

 This includes phishing, simulated malware payloads, social engineering, and more.
 This more comprehensive engagement is performed over a less restrictive timeline to allow us to fully probe your network and people.

 The service can be combined with threat intelligence to enable the attack to simulate one or more specific attack groups.
-When doing so Banshie will create custom modules to ensure that tools and techniques mimics an attack group as much as possible
+When doing so Banshie will create custom modules to ensure that tools and techniques mimic an attack group as much as possible

 IMPROVE THE SECURITY POSTURE

 Red Teaming is an exercise to improve incident response and security empathy (in the organization

 A REALISTIC PERSPECTIVE

 A realistic perspective on the effectiveness of defenses require realistic test cases

 TEST YOUR CAPABILITIES AGAINST A REAL ATTACK

 Test your organization’s detection capabilities and resilience against modern advanced attackers